Find out the latest information about the Coronavirus Job Retention Scheme for UK employers.

 - Your phone number

-In the meantime, business owners should ensure that they evidence their financial situation, planning and decision-making for the past two months and they should not make any redundancies in order to be eligible for the scheme.
+You should retain all records and calculations in respect of your claims.
+Business owners should ensure that they evidence their financial situation, planning and decision-making from February onwards and they should not make any redundancies in order to be eligible for the scheme.

 What if I am self-employed?